 Personnel means employees, agents and/or authorised representatives, and includes in the case of the Institution, the Principal Investigator.

 Principal Investigator is the person responsible for the conduct of the Study at the Study Site as described in Schedule 1.

+Privacy Breach has the meaning given to it in section 112(1) of the Privacy Act 2020.

 Protocol means the document identified in Schedule 4 which describes the objective(s), design, methodology, statistical considerations and organisation of the Study, and subject to clause 2.3, the document may be amended from time to time and most recently approved by the Responsible EC.